dmytro-ulianov/tsr/README.md

 of({ title: 'Matrix' }) // works as success
 ```

-Also there are to useful helper methods that can construct a resource: `fromNullable` and `tryCatch`.
+Also there are two useful helper methods that can construct a resource: `fromNullable` and `tryCatch`.

 **`fromNullable: (a: A | null | undefined) => Success<A> | Initial`**